Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlDatabaseAuditingPolicy.md

 Specify the *EventType* parameter to define which event types to audit.

 After the cmdlet runs successfully, auditing of the database is enabled.
-If the database used the policy of its server for auditing before you ran this cmdlet, auditing stops using that policy.
+For Table Auditing, if the database used the policy of its server for auditing before you ran this cmdlet, auditing stops using that policy.
+For Blob Auditing, if the database used the policy of its server for auditing before you ran this cmdlet, both auditing policies will exist side-by-side.
 If the cmdlet succeeds and you use the *PassThru* parameter, it returns an object describing the current auditing policy in addition to the database identifiers.
 Database identifiers include, but are not limited to, **ResourceGroupName**, **ServerName**, and **DatabaseName**.